Varna International Ballet Competition

 The Varna International Ballet Competition is a biennial ballet competition held in Varna, Bulgaria.
 The competition was founded in 1964 and subsequently held in 1965 and 1966, and then every two years starting in 1968.
 Many dancers have gained their first international recognition at the competition.

-Since the contest is a fierce one lasting half a month, the Varna International Ballet Competition has been called the "olympics of dance".
+The contest that saw many of its medalist rise to prominence is dubbed in media as "olympics of dance".